KawaiiBone/LethalCompanyRemnants/README.md

 - Choosing spawn options per item, using credit cost, choosing your own spawn rarity or disabling spawning entirely.
 - Makes you able to edit the minimum and maximum scrap cost of remnant items via the config.
 - A list of scrap items that you can add in acting as remnant items for body spawning and randomizing batteries.
+- Disable or enable the remnant items to be stored in the beltbag item.

 Spawning remnant items:
 - The minimum and maximum remnant items spawned on moons.